merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 We usually like to start a default config and then delete every line for which we wish to keep the default (if you don't delete it, then nothing would happen, but why keep garbage in your files?).
 </div>

-So what do we have in the our example config file above?
+So what do we have in the example config file above?

-`samples_txt` - A path for our `samples_txt` (frankly, since we used the default name `samples.txt` then we didn't really have to include this).
+`samples_txt` - A path for our `samples_txt` (frankly, since we used the default name `samples.txt` then we didn't really have to include this in the config file).

 `idba_ud` - a few parameters for `idba_ud`.

  -	`run` - Currently two assembly software are available in the workflow: megahit and idba_ud.
-We didn't set neither of these as the default software, and hence if you wish to assemble things then you must set the `run` parameter to `true` for one (and only one) if these.
+We didn't set neither of these as the default software, and hence if you wish to assemble things then you must set the `run` parameter to `true` for one (and only one) of these.

  - `--min-contig` - from the help menu of `idba_ud` we learn:
 [![idba_ud_min_contig]({{images}}/idba_ud_min_contig.png)]( {{images}}/idba_ud_min_contig.png){:.center-img .width-50}
 idab_ud has the default as 200, and we want it as 1,000, and hence we include this in the config.

- - `threads` - when you wish to use multi-threads you can specify how many threads to use for each step using this parameter.
-Here we chose 11.
+ - `threads` - when you wish to use multi-threads you can specify how many threads to use for each step of the workflow using this parameter.
+Here we chose 11 threads for `idba_ud`.

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">A note on rule specific parameters</span>
-We suggest that you take a minute to look at the default config file. run:
+We suggest that you take a minute to look at the default config file.
+To do so, run:

 ```bash
 anvi-run-workflow -w metagenomics --get-default-config default-metagenomics-config.json